patrickswijgman/ridder/README.md

 A no-dependency, straightforward game making library in TypeScript using HTML5 canvas.

-This library is a hobby project of mine to create small games with.
-I often found myself re-writing the same code so I thought: why not make a simple-to-use library for myself and perhaps others would like it as well?

-This is not a framework but a library, it includes some basic things that I have often needed in the past.
-There is no base game object (entity), but you can create it yourself using the components (e.g. `sprite` and `timer`) this library provides.
+This is not a game framework but a game library, it's smaller but it should give you everything you need to get started right away!
+For example, it includes the game loop for logic updates and rendering but there is no base game object (entity) however, you can create it yourself easily using the components (e.g. `sprite` and `timer`) this library provides.
 This keeps the library flexible for any type of game you would like to make :D

 See the [examples](#examples) for running examples such as a simple platformer!